tachiyomiorg/website/src/help/guides/settings/advanced.md

 This function removes entries of manga that are not in the library.
 It is useful for correcting any errors that have updated yet.

 ## Refresh library metadata
 This setting refreshes entries in the library to the latest version from the source.
-It updates the cover, green, description, and the complete status of the entry.
+It updates the cover, genre, description, and the complete status of the entry.

 ## Refresh tracking metadata
 This setting refreshes all tracking info to the most recent version grabbed from the tracking service, such as completed status, rating, and the last chapter read number.